ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     ./configure LIBDIRS="$intel_dir/mkl $intel_dir/mpi $intel_dir/compiler" --enable-parallel --with-scalapack=intel FC=ifort F90=ifort mpif90=mpiifort CC=icc mpicc=mpiicc --enable-signals --enable-exit-status --prefix=$espresso_dir
     ```

+    !!! note

-    :note: This will take a while, (between minutes and hour-ish), so be sure
+        This will take a while, (between minutes and hour-ish), so be sure
         to have some time at this step.
 Keep an eye on what will come up at the
         screen, because this will inform whether or not QE found the libraries
         you told it to, or if it skipped any of them.
 It will also let you know
         if the parallel compilation was successfully identified (QE has different
         compilations for serial and parallel execution).
 Make sure it found all
         dependencies you need before moving on.
 If you are unable to see all the
         output from the command in your terminal, it may be useful to redirect
         the standard output and standard error from the `./configure` comand to a
         file:

         ```shell
         ./configure LIBDIRS="$intel_dir/mkl $intel_dir/mpi $intel_dir/compiler" --enable-parallel --with-scalapack=intel FC=ifort F90=ifort mpif90=mpiifort CC=icc mpicc=mpiicc --enable-signals --enable-exit-status --prefix=$espresso_dir >&espresso.log
         ```

     This command will redirect all the configuration information to
     `espresso.log`.